 ＜Open Call Project SOCIAL DIVE＞

-MMIX Lab (MediaMIX Lab) is engaged in creative activities unbound by existing frameworks of art, which fuse various media to connect art and regional cultures.
+MMIX Lab (MediaMIX Lab) is engaged in creative activities unbound by existing art frameworks that fuse various media to connect art and regional cultures.
 Mmix.org

-Works of art not only consist of “art objects” but also “art actions” (art in the form of action).
-The latter refers to socially engaged art (social art), which is committed to addressing various social issues through creative methods characteristic of art.
-Recently, MMIX Lab has expanded its activities in the form of “art as action,” addressing issues shared by the group as well as those of its respective members.
+works of art not only consist of “art objects” but also “art actions” (art in the form of action).
+The latter refers to socially engaged art (social art) that is committed to addressing various social issues through the creative methods art yields.
+Recently, MMIX Lab has expanded its activities in the form of “art as action,” addressing issues shared by the group as well as its respective members.

-Born in Tokushima Prefecture in 1965, the artist has gone by the name “Parco” since 1989, after winning the Parco Award in The Nippon Graphics Exhibition at a time when he was teaching at elementary school.
-In the 1990s, after working as a junior and high school art teacher, he switched his profession to become an illustrator and made his manga debut in the publication Garo.
-Kinoshita also goes by the nickname “Koen no Kinoshita” (meaning “under the tree in the park”) because he often held children’s workshops and performances, primarily in public spaces.
-He became active overseas after joining the contemporary art group “The Group 1965”.
-Thereafter, he has joined exhibitions throughout Asia and Europe, while also participating in international exhibitions in the form of solo guerilla performances.
-After being mistaken for Sendai Shiro, a local historical figure, when he participated in the Tourism and Art Exhibition held in a shopping arcade in Sendai City in 2003, he often disguises himself as Sendai Shiro when carrying out activities in Miyagi Prefecture.
-After the Great East Japan Earthquake in 2011, he put his full efforts toward community building through art activities, and continues to support reconstruction efforts today.
+Born in Tokushima Prefecture in 1965.
+He has shown work in numerous exhibitions throughout Asia and Europe, while also participating in international exhibitions in the form of solo guerilla performances.
+After the Great East Japan Earthquake in 2011, he strived to help with community building through art activities, and continues to support reconstruction efforts today.
 In 2017, he moved to Miyagi Prefecture following participation in the Reborn Art Festival, a contemporary art event held in Ishinomaki City.
 Kinoshita specializes in painting, but he has also started making woodcarvings, basing himself on the Oshika Peninsula.
 He also initiated art-related support activities in Banda Aceh, the area that was severely affected by the 2004 Indian Ocean earthquake and tsunami.